 When I saw the 3 motor drive of the TW Acustic Raven Black Night from Herne/Germany, I knew that I want to do it exactly in this way at my own record player.
 A 3 motor drive with this arrangement is for me the correct way.

-Although the arrangement of the motors is designed as at the Raven Black Night, the rest of the motor drive is more complex.
-The motor in the middle can be shift with a turning knob, so that you can optimize the initial tension of the tape – which I have in use instead of a belt.
-This is significantly more accurate compared to only shift the complete heavy motor drive.
+Even though the arrangement of the motors is the same as on the Raven Black Night, the rest of the motor box is more complex.
+The middle motor can be moved by turning a knob to optimise the pre-tension of the tape – which I use instead of a belt.
+This is much finer to adjust than simply moving the heavy motor box.

-The basis of the drive electronics is once again the AT89C51ED2 microcontroller from Atmel, but here in the version with 6 ports.
-It is controlled by a rotary encoder and an LC display (2 rows, 20 columns).
-The software has grown a lot over the years and has a lot of features around the operation of a drive.
+The drive electronics are based on an x51 microcontroller with up to 100 MIPS.
+It is operated with a rotary encoder and an LC display (2 lines, 20 columns).
+The software has grown a lot over the years and has received a lot of features around the operation of a turntable.

-The motors we use have their own integrated electronics and require some status signals and a square wave signal whose frequency determines the rotational speed.
-This frequency is generated by a DDS chip with a quartz reference.
-The output frequency is set in the chip by a 28 bit register, which corresponds to an extremely fine frequency resolution below the sensitivity threshold of the motor electronics.
+The motors we use have their own integrated electronics and require two status signals and a square-wave signal whose frequency determines the speed.
+This frequency is generated from a quartz reference with the help of a DDS chip.
+The output frequency for the speed is set in the chip by a 28-bit register, which corresponds to an extremely fine frequency resolution.

-During my experiments with the ebmPapst motor it turned out that it runs much smoother when powered by a battery.
-Since the nominal operating voltage is 24V I connected two 12V/7Ah lead-gel batteries in series.
+My experiments with ebmPapst motors have shown that they run much smoother when powered by a battery.
+Since the nominal operating voltage is 24V, I connected two 12V/7Ah lead-gel batteries in series.
 These batteries are charged when the drive electronics are switched off.
-Each time the engine is started, the battery voltage is measured first.
-If it is below a given value, the drive cannot be switched on.
-This prevents a deep discharge of the batteries, but this has never happened in all the years and I still use the first set of batteries.
+Every time the motor is started, the battery voltage is measured first.
+If it is below a preset value, the drive cannot be switched on.
+This prevents a deep discharge of the batteries, but this has never happened in all these years and I still use the first set.